AiseBouma/Mongitor/README.md

 # Mongitor
 Tool to monitor MongoDB clusters.
+The current version is still in beta.
+You are however encouraged to try it out and send me some feedback.
+I am interested in bugs as well as new features.

 # Screenshots
 ![status screenshot](https://github.com/AiseBouma/Mongitor/blob/master/screenshots/status.png?raw=true)